Adamdad/maskrcnn-benchmark/README.md

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

+## What I did

+I unable the code for NMS and output all the boundingboxes (confidence>0)

 **maskrcnn-benchmark has been deprecated.
 Please see [detectron2](https://github.com/facebookresearch/detectron2), which includes implementations for all models in maskrcnn-benchmark**

 This project aims at providing the necessary building blocks for easily